foodstuffsConsumer/10CT-Task-2/Testing&Evaluating.md

-# Evaluation of Issues

-Social: The solution
+## Social Issues
+Accessability could be a problem, as there are no options to change the font size.

+## Ethical Issues
-Ethical: The website does not collect any data from site visitors, and therefore does not, and can not share or store any personal data without their explicit permission.
-The site is fully transparent about this,
+The website does not collect any data from site visitors, and therefore does not, and cannot share or store any personal data without their explicit permission.

-Legal
+## Legal Issues

-# Project Evaluation
+Legal liabilities could possibly arise if any advice a user takes from the app turns out to be detrimental.